oliveiraleo/RSSignal-LoRa/README.md

 We would like to thank the [Federal University of Juiz de Fora](https://ufjf.br), [FAPEMIG](https://fapemig.br/) and [FAPESP](https://fapesp.br/) for financially supporting this work

-We would like to thank also Mr. Merek Simka and Mr. Ladislav Polak for releasing their LoRa RSSI data set (available on [GitHub](https://github.com/xsimka/LoRa-Localization)) which was used for [their work](https://www.radioeng.cz/fulltexts/2022/22_01_0135_0143.pdf) entitled *On the RSSI-based Indoor Localization Employing LoRa in the 2.4 GHz ISM Band*
+We would like to thank also Mr. Marek Simka and Mr. Ladislav Polak for releasing their LoRa RSSI data set (available on [GitHub](https://github.com/xsimka/LoRa-Localization)) which was used for [their work](https://www.radioeng.cz/fulltexts/2022/22_01_0135_0143.pdf) entitled *On the RSSI-based Indoor Localization Employing LoRa in the 2.4 GHz ISM Band*

 ## Repo TODO